tyconsulting/blog.tyang.github.io/_posts/2013-11-30-deploying-opsmgr-2012-r2-agents-using-configmgr-part-1.md

 There are many good scripts for installing OpsMgr 2012 agents out there. i.e. this one <a href="http://www.systemcentercentral.com/opsmgr-2012-installing-opsmgr-2012-agents-from-the-command-line-sample-script/">here</a> in particular.
 I used this script as a starting point and made it more generic.
 I took out any hardcoded management group configuration (Management Group Name, management server, port) and made them as parameters that need to be passed in.
 I’ve also made the script to get a list of all management groups that agent is connected to and remove any that is not the new 2012 management group that I want the agent to connect.

-I tested the script using a command prompt running under LocalSystem account (this can be done using PsExec.exe, “PsExec.exe –s –d –i cmd”)
+I tested the script using a command prompt running under LocalSystem account (this can be done using PsExec.exe, "PsExec.exe –s –d –i cmd")

 This command opens a new command prompt window